 Attention deficit hyperactivity disorder (ADHD) is a common condition in children and adults.
 Symptoms often include:

 - impulsive behavior

-Medications for ADHD help manage these symptoms by affecting the levels of chemicals in the brain responsible for these particular functions.
+Medications for ADHD help manage these severe symptoms by affecting the levels of chemicals in the brain responsible for these particular functions.

 There are at least three different broad categories of ADHD medications: stimulants, nonstimulants, and off-label medications.

 Not much is known about how exactly ADHD medications work.
 But there’s some speculation on how each type affects the brain and helps manage symptoms.

 Issues with neuron networks have also been noted in those living with ADHD.
 Neuron networks are the way signals travel through the brain.
 This is also the way neurotransmitters send messages to the brain to perform tasks.

 The neurotransmitters involved in ADHD include: